tdiam/tdiam/README.md

 ### Hi there 👋

 I'm a Web & Software Engineer that delights in crafting apps and automating stuff.

+Currently in Dublin, Ireland.

 #### [💼 Portfolio](https://portfolio.tdiam.me) · [Résumé](https://portfolio.tdiam.me/about) · [Get in touch](https://portfolio.tdiam.me/contact)